saytat/Notebooks/2015-11-27-Virtual_Reality.md

 + Design research topic: how to make intutive, effective cues inside VR? both visual and aural; maybe haptic??

 + Philosophical musing: what's the point of making photorealistic VR that just seeks to create the illusion of reality?
 Shouldn't we be creating alternate realities - realities that look and feel different as well??
  - That gives me an idea: how about a flatworld experience in VR?
-The (Gamoway ? ) universe?
+The (Gamoway ? ) universe? or Mr. Tompkins universe?

+ + Next research topic:

+- Creating menu systems in VR - visual, sonic.
+How to interact with menus?

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.